iamdudeman/sola-game-engine/sola-engine/editor/editor_TODO.md

         1. UI for configuring them
     2. Register all Components
         * Has some sort of ui metadata to generate fields for updating the components on an entity
+            * could maybe use annotations that the editor would then read
     3. Register all Graphics modules
         * UI for configuring them
+    * might have a different "runtime" similar to SolaGraphics and SolaPhysics

 * Scene composition
     * UI Overview